MultiSafepay/docs/content/payment-methods/billing-suite/pay-after-delivery/how-does-pay-after-delivery-work.md

 **Example:**
 In some cases, the customer pays the outstanding amount of the transaction directly to the webshop.
 This allows you to link the received payment to the outstanding transaction through _Complete own Funds_.
 Hereby you complete the outstanding transaction.
 The total amount of the transaction is deducted from your MultiSafepay balance and the transaction is finalized.

 When the customer has not supplied a payment, the transaction can be cancelled by _Refund completed order_.
 This way you credit the invoice to a zero amount and the customer will no longer receive a reminder of the order.

+If a customer pays an outstanding amount for a transaction directly to you, then you will need to notify MultiSafepay of this fulfillment in payment.
+It is important that you notify us, otherwise we may be forced to initiate contact with the customer directly in regards to the 'outstanding' amount which has already been paid.

 ### Payment flow
 As soon as your customer selects the payment method Pay After Delivery, he or she agrees with the terms and conditions.